invinst/invisible-flow/readme.md

         SELECT * FROM data_officerallegation;
 If you see a populated table, you should be all set up!

+There are several bash functions included in this project to make running the above commands easier.
+Run `source scripts` to load them into the current terminal session or add them to your `bashrc` to have them loaded universally.

 ### Flask Database Migrations
 1. Make desired change to the SQLAlchemy models in `invisible_flow/copa`.